 Mistakes Couples Should Avoid In The First Year of Marriage

-You are both learning the ropes of how to co-exist in matrimony.
+You are both learning the ropes of how to co-exist in matrimony that is why getting through the first year of marriage could be tough.
 It is only natural that you’ll slip up and make some mistakes.
 However, some mistakes should be avoided at all costs during the first year of marriage:

 - Letting outsiders meddle in your marriage